Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

-We conducted similar experiments using two different anchor constellations.
-In the first constellation, four anchors were placed on the tripods at a height of $2.65$ meters, leading to a narrower separation in the z-axis.
-Over three experiment trials, five participants each carried a handheld device and navigated within the convex hull of the anchor constellation.
-While walking and running freely, the students waved the handheld devices, engaging in a variety of movements within the space.
+Two anchor constellations are evaluated.
+In the first constellation, four anchors are mounted on tripods at a height of $2.65$~m.
+Five participants freely walked and ran within the anchor convex hull over three trials.
 We demonstrate one trial of our experiments together with a comparison of the estimated and the ground truth trajectories for each agent in Figure~\ref{fig:multi-agent-local}.
-We invite readers to view our supplementary video (\url{http://tiny.cc/uwb_tdoa_ram24}) to gain a better insight into our experimental process and evaluate the robustness of the localization performance.
-Across the three experimental trials, our localization system demonstrated consistent pedestrian localization performance for the five agents, achieving an average RMSE of $21$ centimeters with a small standard deviation of $1.56$ centimeters.
-In the second anchor constellation, we mounted the four anchors on the room's ceiling frame, increasing the z-axis separation to $5.5$ meters.
-Similarly, three students carried the handheld devices and conducted three trials of experiments by walking around the same room.
-With identical parameters applied in the ESKF algorithm, the average RMSE for the three experiments in the second constellation is $16$ centimeters with a similar standard deviation of $1.63$ centimeters.
+Across the three experimental trials, our localization system demonstrated consistent pedestrian localization performance for the five agents, achieving an average RMSE of $21$~cm with a small standard deviation of $1.56$~cm.
+In the second anchor constellation, we mounted the four anchors on the room's ceiling frame, increasing the z-axis separation to $5.5$~m.
+Three participants carried the handheld devices and conducted three trials of experiments by walking around the same room.
+With identical parameters applied in the ESKF algorithm, the average RMSE for the three experiments in the second constellation is $16$~cm with a similar standard deviation of $1.63$~cm.

 Through these comparative experiments, we observe that changing the sensor placement alone leads to a notable impact on the localization performance, which highlights the importance of UWB anchor placement.
 We calculate the theoretical lower bounds of localization RMSE in the aforementioned two anchor constellations using sensor placement analysis.
-The average theoretical RMSE lower bounds in the first and second anchor constellations are $12$ centimeters and $8$ centimeters, respectively.
+The average theoretical RMSE lower bounds in the first and second anchor constellations are $12$~cm and $8$~cm, respectively.
 We summarize the average experimental RMSE values for multi-agent pedestrian localization and the theoretical RMSE lower bounds in Figure~\ref{fig:barplot} for comparison.
 The experimental results agree with the theoretical analysis that sensor placements with lower theoretical RMSE bounds generally yield better localization performance.